Last Updated: 10 December 2019

 Your privacy is important to us

-We recognise that your privacy is very important and that you have a right to control personal information.
+We recognise that your privacy is very important and that you have a right to control your personal information.
 Personal information is information or an opinion about an individual whose identity is apparent, or can reasonably be ascertained.
-It includes all personal information regardless of its source.
+It includes all personal information, regardless of its source.
 We know that providing personal information is an act of trust and we take that seriously.
 The following sections set out how we handle and protect your personal information and safeguard your privacy.

 What information do we collect?

 The types of information we keep on record will depend on the type of product or service requested by you.
 Generally, we keep a record of the following types of information about you:

 - information that identifies you, such as your name and address and other information provided by you;

 - if you use a comparison tool, calculator, contact form, online survey or other tool (“Website Tool”) on our website, the information that you enter into the Website Tool.
 This could include information about your name and contact details, employment status and income, financial situation, date of birth, gender and drivers licence number;

 - your IP address or unique device number for your interaction with various parts of our website.
 Your IP address and/or device number is an identifier for your computer or mobile device when you are using the internet;